I've been playing video games since the tender age of four. As a result, most of my articles are related to video games.

 Trolls just love to grief their allies.
 Whether it is throwing themselves at the nearest enemy turret with no regard for self-preservation, chewing out their allies for even the most unbelievable claims, or being KSers.
 Ah, KSers: The bane of every single self-respecting player.
 Well, mostly the carries.
 Most other roles can survive without getting fed.
 However, carries start chafing under the pressure of being underfed at later stages of the game.
 In fact, staple carries such as Ashe become useless without early game feed.

 So, if you're going to be one of those people, there are five champions that stand head above shoulders above the rest in terms of KS potential.
-If you're not going to be one of those people, then it would behoove you to know this information anyway so you can keep a close eye on people playing these champions (and because they're actually pretty good champions, so why not learn about them?).
+If you're not going to be one of those people, then it would behoove you to know this information anyway so you can keep a close eye on people playing these champions.
+They're actually pretty good champions, so why not learn about them?

 First, however, let's explain what KSing actually is.